thunder-project/thunder/README.md

 ## About

-Spark is a powerful new framework for cluster computing, particularly well suited to iterative computations.
-Thunder is a family of analyses for finding structure in neural data using machine learning algorithms.
+Thunder is a library for analyzing large-scale neural data using machine learning algorithms.
 It's fast to run, easy to develop for, and can be run interactively.
+It is built on Spark, a powerful new framework for distributed computing.

 Thunder includes low-level utilties for data loading, saving, signal processing, and shared algorithms (regression, factorization, etc.), and high-level functions that can be scripted to easily combine analyses.
-The entire package is written in Spark's Python API (Pyspark), making use of scipy and numpy.
-We plan to port some or all functionality to Scala in the future (e.g. for streaming), but for now all scala functions should be considered prototypes.
+It is written in Spark's Python API (Pyspark), making use of scipy and numpy.
+We plan to port some or all functionality to Scala in the future, but for now all scala functions should be considered prototypes.

 ## Quick start

 Here's a quick guide to getting up and running.
-It assumes [Scala 2.9.3](http://www.scala-lang.org/download/2.9.3.html), [Spark 0.8.1](http://spark.incubator.apache.org/downloads.html), and [Python 2.7.6](http://www.python.org/download/releases/2.7.6/) (with [NumPy](http://www.numpy.org/), [SciPy](http://scipy.org/scipylib/index.html), and [Python Imaging Library](http://www.pythonware.com/products/pil/)) are already installed.
+It assumes [Scala 2.10.3](http://www.scala-lang.org/download/2.10.3.html), [Spark 0.9.0](http://spark.incubator.apache.org/downloads.html), and [Python 2.7.6](http://www.python.org/download/releases/2.7.6/) (with [NumPy](http://www.numpy.org/), [SciPy](http://scipy.org/scipylib/index.html), and [Python Imaging Library](http://www.pythonware.com/products/pil/)) are already installed.
 First, download the latest [build](https://github.com/freeman-lab/thunder/archive/master.zip) and add it to your path.

 	PYTHONPATH=your_path_to_thunder/python/:$PYTHONPATH

 Now go into the top-level Thunder directory and run an analysis on test data.

-	$SPARK_HOME/pyspark python/thunder/factorization/pca.py local data/iris.txt ~/results 4
+	$SPARK_HOME/bin/pyspark python/thunder/factorization/pca.py local data/iris.txt ~/results 4

 This will run principal components on the “iris” data set with 4 components, and write results to a folder in your home directory.
 The same analysis can be run interactively in a shell.
 Start Pyspark:

-	$SPARK_HOME/pyspark
+	$SPARK_HOME/bin/pyspark

 Then run the same analysis

-	>> from thunder.util.parse import parse
+	>> from thunder.util.load import load
 	>> from thunder.factorization.pca import pca
-	>> lines = sc.textFile(”data/iris.txt”)
-	>> data = parse(lines).cache()
+	>> data = load(sc, 'data/iris.txt')
 	>> scores, latent, comps = pca(data, 4)

+For running in the shell, we include a helpful script for automatically importing most functions

+	>> execfile('helper/thunder-startup.py')

 ## Analyses

 Thunder currently includes four packages: clustering, factorization, regression, and signal processing, as well as a utils for shared methods like loading and saving (see Input format and Output format).
 Individual packages include both high-level analyses and underlying methods and algorithms.
-There are several stand-alone analysis scripts for common analyses, but the same functions (or sub-functions) can be used from within the Pyspark shell for easy interactive analysis.
+There are several stand-alone analysis scripts for common analysis routines, but the same functions (or sub-functions) can be used from within the PySpark shell for easy interactive analysis.
 Here is a list of the primary analyses:

 ### clustering